 1. Will collect from all participants:

 a.
-SCU University Waiver or SCU Extreme Hazard Wavier (only when applicable)
+Santa Clara University Waiver or SCU Extreme Hazard Wavier (only when applicable)

 b.
 A copy photo page of the inside of the passport for each participant